4. Installing additional software#

 • loads the compiler and any math and/or MPI libraries that may be included in the respective toolchain

-• defines compiler flags for optimal performance: CFLAGS, FFLAGS, CXXFLAGS, LIBBLAS, LIBLAPACK, LIBFFT, …
+• defines compiler and linker flags for optimal performance: CFLAGS, FFLAGS, CXXFLAGS, LDFLAGS, LIBBLAS, LIBLAPACK, LIBFFT, …

-• defines flags and paths to make sure the build system finds the right libraries: LIBRARY_PATH, LD_LIBRARY_PATH, LDFLAGS, …
+• defines search paths to make sure the build system finds the right libraries and headers: LIBRARY_PATH, CPATH …

 If needed you can load additional development tools compatible with the buildenv module.
 For instance, the following modules can be loaded alongside buildenv/default-foss-2023a: